ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

       return ()

-Using the `sunroofCompileJSA` we can compile the deep embedded JavaScript into a string of actual JavaScript.
+Using the `sunroofCompileJSA` function we can compile the deep embedded JavaScript into a string of actual JavaScript.

     sunroofCompileJSA def "main" clockJS >>= writeFile "main.js"